Your freelance strategic plan can be the difference between longevity in this line of work and an early exit.

 Our freelance businesses are all a little different, but some common primary and secondary measures are:

 - Average revenue per project

 - Average weekly working hours

 - Average weekly hours on marketing and business development

 A great place to identify primary and secondary measures is the Assessment you completed at Step One of your freelance strategic plan.
-And, of course, each of your marketing initiatives should have at least one key measure of success.
+And, of course, each of your marketing initiatives should have one primary measure, and maybe a few secondary measures, of success.

 To help decide which objective is primary, pair up two viable alternatives and ask: Which of these would it hurt most to fall short of?
 The one you’d hate to miss most is a good candidate for your primary objective.

 For many of us, the primary measure of success is a revenue goal.
 But it’s not the only valid measure.
 Ultimately, it’s up to you to determine what matters most for you and your business.

 You want your primary objective to be ambitious but realistic – something that will motivate you, but that you also have a reasonable chance of achieving.

 - As many secondary objectives as you deem useful.
 (But not too many!
 You don’t want to be mired in tracking when you should be executing.)